 - Regularly check your credit report: Regularly check the information on your credit file to ensure that the new data that is included in it is correct.

 Experian says that improving your credit score takes time and careful management, but adds that the higher your credit score, the better your chances are of getting your credit application approved.

-To find out more about credit scores, how they work, and the impact yours can have on your finances, visit our credit score information hub.
+To find out more about credit scores, how they work, and the impact yours could have on your finances, visit our credit score information hub.